networkbiolab/WEoN/docs/_build/html/_sources/index.rst.txt

-RNA-seq, and chromatin accesibility through DNase-seq to filter out known and inferred regulations (like Transcription factors and regulatory RNAs) from a Gene Regulatory Network (GRN) considered as a gold standard (e.g. a GRN with all connections).
+RNA-seq, and chromatin accesibility through DNase-seq to filter out known and inferred regulations (like Transcription factors and regulatory RNAs) from a Gene Regulatory Network (GRN) considered as a gold standard (e.g. a GRN with all known connections, regardless development stage or cell type).
 The corresponding specific GRN consider weighted information that can be further analyzed to validate the network.

 .. toctree::
    :maxdepth: 3

-   Installation
-   Use_instructions
+   installation
+   use_instructions

 Indices and tables
 ==================